yhw086/PowerOutageAnalysis/README.md

 Below is a table that presents aggregated statistics of power outage durations across different climate categories—'cold', 'normal', and 'warm'.
 These categories relate to temperature anomalies such as those associated with El Niño and La Niña phenomena.
 The `Mean Duration` and `Median Duration` offer insights into the central tendency of outages, with mean values indicating the average duration and median values providing a midpoint that is less affected by extreme outliers.
 The `Standard Deviation` suggests the variability of the outage durations within each climate category, with larger values indicating more dispersed data. `Count of Outages` reflects the total number of recorded outages, which could indicate the frequency or likelihood of outages in each climate state.
 The `Min Duration` and `Max Duration` give the range of outage durations, showing the shortest and longest outages experienced in each category.

 The 'warm' category has the highest mean duration at approximately 2817 minutes.
 The 'cold' category has the longest maximum outage recorded at over 108,653 minutes.
-In contrast, the 'normal' climate category has the lowest mean duration of around 2531 minutes and a substantially lower maximum duration than the 'cold' category, indicating that outages during normal climate conditions might not last as long.
+In contrast, the 'normal' climate category has the lowest mean duration of around 2531 minutes and substantially lower maximum duration than the 'cold' category, indicating that outages during normal climate conditions might not last as long.
 Interestingly, the 'normal' category has the highest count of outages at 730, which could indicate a greater frequency of outages but of shorter duration.
-All categories have a minimum duration of 0 minutes, which could represent very brief outages or potentially data entry errors.
+All categories have a minimum duration of 0 minutes, which could represent very brief outages or potential data entry errors.

 | Climate Category | Mean Duration | Median Duration | Standard Deviation | Count of Outages | Min Duration | Max Duration |
 |------------------|---------------|-----------------|--------------------|------------------|--------------|--------------|